Paulista General Language: Disappearance

 At the end of the 18th century, the Portuguese crown, under the management of Sebastião José de Carvalho e Melo, Marquis of Pombal, banned the use of the Paulista General Language, severely punishing those who used it, imposing, from then on, the Portuguese language in Brazil, to ensure Portugal's unity and identity as a nation, bringing the idea of a homogeneous and stable language.
-However, few people from the colony could attend schools, which leads to the reasoning that, in homes, informal meetings, and in everyday life, the Paulista General Language continued to be spoken normally, only disappearing completely at the beginning of the 20th century, with the great wave of European migration.
+However, few people from the colony could attend schools, which leads to the reasoning that, in homes, informal meetings, and in everyday life, the Paulista General Language continued to be spoken normally and the reforms were largely unsuccessful.
+Nation building over the newly independent Brazil was far more successful in reducing the language use but it only disappeared completely at the beginning of the 20th century, with the great wave of European migration.
 While in the capitals this language had fallen into disuse, in the interior it was still alive, and there are hypotheses that the Paulista General Language gave origin to the Caipira dialect, spoken in the Caipira cultural belt, known as Paulistania.